 When someone mentions Memphis, certain things tend to come to mind: the music, the people and the barbecue, to name just a few.
 You might not immediately think of the outdoor activities you can enjoy almost year-round thanks to the mild Memphis climate, but we’re here to change that!

-Between its natural scenic beauty and its abundance of outdoor entertainment, Memphis is a town that’s great to get out and see—whether it’s lit by neon, moonlight or the sun.
+Between its natural scenic beauty and its abundance of outdoor entertainment, there are outdoor activities in Memphis that are great to get out and see—whether it’s lit by neon, moonlight or the sun.

 Although many of the stops along Beale Street are indoors, you’ll likely encounter outdoor live music if you take a nighttime stroll along the famed street.
 Walk far enough and you’ll come upon Handy Park at Beale and 3rd, which boasts two outdoor music venues that are always free and open to the public.

 Overton Park is another place that residents of Memphis love to frequent, located in the heart of Memphis and encompassing 342 acres.
 No matter what you love to do outdoors, Overton Park offers something for everyone, including a nine-hole golf course, the Memphis Brooks Museum of Art, Rainbow Lake, the Memphis Zoo and a bunch of playgrounds for your little ones.
 Oh, and the 12-acre Old Forest State Nature Area is thrown in for good measure.